University of Penn pledges $100 million to School District of Philadelphia

 The petition and the request to meet with trustees at that time was a part of a city-wide campaign coordinated by the Philadelphia Jobs With Justice to establish PILOT agreements between the City of Philadelphia and its largest nonprofits.

-“This victory is a testament to the strength of the movement by public school teachers, parents, and students for equitable funding for their schools,” said executive director of Philadelphia Jobs With Justice Devan Spear.
+“This victory is a testament to the strength of the movement by public school teachers, parents, and students for equitable funding for their schools,” said Devan Spear, executive director of Philadelphia Jobs With Justice.

 “It’s also not the end of this fight,” he added.
 “The immense wealth inequality and chronic public school underfunding in our city requires a fundamental transformation in the way that wealthy institutions relate surrounding communities.”